bettormetrics/Samples/EventHubConsumerSnowflakePublisher/README.md

-# Azure Event Hub Consumer with Snowflake Integration and Checkpointing
+# Azure Event Hub Consumer with Snowflake Integration

-This Python script consumes events from an Azure Event Hub and stores the event data in a Snowflake database.
-It uses Azure Blob Storage for checkpointing to keep track of the events that have been processed.
+These Python scripts consume events from an Azure Event Hub and store the event data in a Snowflake database.
+One script processes the events in batches (`eventhub_to_snowflake_in_batches.py`), while the other (`eventhub_to_snowflake.py`) processes the events individually.

 ## Dependencies